-Here are eight suggestions on how you can engage in truth and reconciliation:
+Here are eight suggestions on how you can engage in Truth and Reconciliation:

-1. Read, and Re-read the Truth and Reconciliation Commission’s 94 Calls to Action
+1. Read and Re-read the Truth and Reconciliation Commission’s 94 Calls to Action

 The Truth and Reconciliation Commission announced 94 Calls to Action in 2015.
-They provided 94 activities that all levels of government, and non-Indigenous and Indigenous communities, can support and initiate to set right the legacy of residential schools and advance reconciliation.
+They provided 94 activities that all levels of government and non-Indigenous and Indigenous communities can support and initiate to set right the legacy of residential schools and advance reconciliation.

 The report, published in 2015, is a crucial piece of our shared history and an important read for all settlers in this country to set us on a more inclusive path.